 You should know that home accessory trends are just as fickle as accessories in the fashion world.
-If you're like most, you get your decorating ideas from the latest design magazines, watching decorating shows, and going for occasional strolls through home furnishing stores.
+If you're like most, you get your decorating ideas from the latest design magazines, watching decorating shows, or going for occasional strolls through home furnishing stores.

 At one time or another, we've all been caught up in the latest craze in home fashion.
 For instance, maybe you wanted to pay homage to the sea.
 Your living room was awash in sand and surf colors, coral specimens, and delicate seashells on display.
 If you're near the beach, it isn't that much of a stretch.
 But if you live in Pittsburgh, the coastal movement might not be the best choice.

 Decor trends regularly shift with the winds of change, leaving you stuck with yesterday’s accessories and furnishings.
 Trying to keep up with the latest trends becomes frustrating and expensive.
 Instead, it makes more sense to jump ship and stick with the basics, like classic accessories that rarely ever go out of style.
-That way you can throw in a trendy item here or there, but the look will always be timeless.
+That way, you can throw in a trendy item here or there, but the look will always be timeless.

 Here are a few general tips to help you in your quest for classic accessories to complete your room design:

-- Inject your personality.
 Exquisite home accessories can be soulless.
 Home accessories should suit YOUR style and personality, not the whims of designers who arbitrarily decide what is hot and what’s not.
 Draw inspiration from your personal interests.
 Items collected from travels are great additions to a room.

-- Patience is a virtue and nobody’s perfect.
 Realize that you will not achieve the perfectly accessorized home overnight.
 You may never get to that point.
 The fun is in the acquisition of pieces collected over time.
 It is like a treasure hunt.
 Never go out with the express intent of finding a specific item.
 The joy is in the serendipity of stumbling on something that speaks to you.